react-boilerplate/react-boilerplate/docs/general/introduction.md

 ### `app/app.js`:

-When you run `npm start`, a server will be launched inside your terminal for development.
+When you run `npm start`, a server will be launched in your terminal for development.
 You can then open [http://localhost:3000](http://localhost:3000) to access the server and see your app.

 Webpack requires an entry point to your application.
 Think of it as a door to your source code.
 In this boilerplate [`app/app.js`](https://github.com/mxstbr/react-boilerplate/blob/master/app/app.js) is that entry point.
 Webpack will access the entire app from this file, transpile the application into ES5 and create small chunks of transpiled code.
 Only the required chunks will be loaded in the browser so that you don't have to worry about the size of your application.